What is the body clock?

 How are body clock problems and sleep problems connected?

 linked to a hormone called

-melatonin.
+melatonin, which helps your body fall and stay asleep.
 Light and dark affect how the body makes

 melatonin.
 Most melatonin is made at night.
 During the day, light tells your

 body to make less melatonin.
 If you work at night in artificial light, your

 body may be making less melatonin than it needs.